cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 You might have noticed the use of an object called ``$this->Html``.
 This is an instance of the CakePHP :doc:`HtmlHelper </views/helpers/html>`.
-CakePHP comes with a set of view helpers that make tasks like creating links, form, and pagination buttons easy.
+CakePHP comes with a set of view helpers that make tasks like creating links, forms, and pagination buttons easy.
 You can learn more about :doc:`/views/helpers` in their chapter, but what's important to note here is that the ``link()`` method will generate an HTML link with the given link text (the first parameter) and URL